A League of Legends MMO is in development, according to exec

 Looks like the next big League of Legends game will be an MMO (Massively Multiplayer Online) game, according to a Riot Games executive.

-Street, known by his handle Ghostcrawler, is a prior lead systems designer for World of Warcraft.
-So of course, a fan had to ask – is Riot finally making an MMO?
+Street, known by his Twitter handle @Ghostcrawler, is a prior lead systems designer for World of Warcraft, so of course, a fan had to ask – is Riot finally making an MMO?

 It is an MMODecember 18, 2020